-In 2017, Ngaba won two South African Kanna Theatre Awards including “Best Upcoming Artist” for Swan Song.
-The production was adapted into a screenplay streamed worldwide during the course of the National Arts Virtual Festival 2020.
-In 2018, Buhle was nominated for a Fleur Du Cap Theatre Award for “Best Leading Actress”, for her performance in What Remains; a play by acclaimed writer Nadia Davids and multi award-winning director, Jay Pather.
+She wrote her first play Swan Song during her time at Stratford and since its premiere, Ngaba has won two South African Kanna Theatre awards including “Best Upcoming Artist”.
+The production has also received rave reviews and boasts sold out seasons at Suidooster Kunstefees (South Africa,2021), Wiener Festwochen (Vienna,2022) and Basel Theater Festival (Switzerland,2022).
+In 2018, Buhle was nominated for a Fleur Du Cap Theatre Award for “Best Leading Actress” for her performance in What Remains; a theatre production by acclaimed writer Nadia Davids and multi-award winning director, Jay Pather.

 As a published author (The Girl Without A Sound, The New Girl Code), Buhle seeks to promote diversity in children’s literature and to develop the legacy of storytelling amongst the youth.
 The Girl Without A Sound and Swan Song were both written and produced by her company Maru Factory(Pty)Ltd. Maru Factory was formed to give expression to Ngabas dream of being a renowned global producer of entertainment content .

 In 2022 Ngaba completed a Prohelvetia Swiss studio residency in Basel culminating in the first iteration of her latest play (to premiere in 2024).
 As a digital curatorial artist in residence at the Centre for Humanities Research (UWC) she recently completed writing the puppetry theatre production on the life and times of Charlotte Maxeke the first black woman to graduate with a university degree in South Africa with a B.sC from Wilberforce University Ohio in 1903.